Where to Go Fly Fishing in Washington in October

 Westside Trout Rivers

 October is the last reliable month for hitting our local NW Washington trout streams with any predictability.
-Once the rains kick into gear by November, the fishing isn’t the same.
+Once the rains kick into gear by late November, the fishing isn’t the same.
 So, get out there and wet a line while October still offers some nice low-water conditions on these streams.
 Also, please note, these are all wild trout and often young, wild steelhead.
 Please practice catch and release, use barbless hooks, and minimize handling of these fish when landing them.

 South Fork of the Stillaguamish – Smaller in size than the forks of the Skykomish, the South Fork Stillaguamish is a nice stream for targeting trout in the fall and provides good walk-in access.
-Always keep an eye on the fishing regulations with all of these rivers, but the SF Stilly is currently open above the bridge above Granite Falls through November 30, 2020 and open until January 31, 2021 below the Granite Falls fishway outlet.
+Always keep an eye on the fishing regulations with all of these rivers, but the SF Stilly is currently open above the bridge above Granite Falls through November 30, 2024 and open until January 31, 2025 below the Granite Falls fishway outlet.
 It hosts decent numbers of smaller trout as well as sea-run cutthroat and is another great target for small dry flies, light nymphing techniques, and small streamers for sea-runs.

 Middle or South Fork of the Snoqualmie – Small stream fishing is a blast on these rivers.
 The South Fork is a smaller river with smaller fish that love to eat dry flies when the water is low and clear The Middle Fork is a bit larger with more deeper areas.
 It offers a few more medium-sized trout and some good places to also fish light nymphing techniques.
 Like with all of these rivers, the trout fishing will remain viable until the rivers start running higher and colder.
 You can check real-time river levels and our Resources page of our website is a good place to start.